208, 208W. Peoples of South Asia. 3 hr.; 3 cr.

 242, 242W.
 Archaeology of Europe.
 3 hr.; 3 cr.

-Prereq.: Six credits in social science or sophomore standing.
+Prereq.: Six credits in social science or sophomore standing; for 242W, English 110 is an additional prerequisite.

 This lecture course traces the major themes in the cultural development of Europe.
 From the florescence of Paleolithic art through the spread of Indo-European languages to the impact of the Roman Empire on the Celtic world, this course tracks the changing forms of social integration.